jundalisay/spblist/content/en/material/fallacies/scientism.md

 Cartesian-Spinozan Physics exactly goes for this approach.

-It is very broad and explained all phenomena conclusively.
+It is very broad and explains all phenomena conclusively.
 It didn't have math because it would sacrifice the big picture by limiting itself into numbers and crudifying itself into the lower Elements such as matter and electromagnetism.

 A physics maxim could be illustrated intuitively and visually by lines and arrows.